Ringo Starr: 1970s

 Goodnight Vienna followed in 1974 and was also successful, reaching number eight in the US and number 30 in the UK.
-Featuring contributions from Lennon, Elton John and Harry Nilsson, the album included a cover of the Platters' "Only You (And You Alone)", which peaked at number six in the US and number 28 in the UK, and Hoyt Axton's "No No Song", which was a US number three and Starr's seventh consecutive top-ten hit.
+Featuring contributions from Lennon, Elton John and Harry Nilsson, the album included a cover (suggested by Lennon) of the Platters' 1954 hit "Only You (And You Alone)", which peaked at number six in the US and number 28 in the UK, and Hoyt Axton's "No No Song", which was a US number three and Starr's seventh consecutive top-ten hit.
 The Elton John-written "Snookeroo" failed to chart in the UK, however.
+In mid-November 1974, a music video for the song and promotional film for the album was filmed on the rooftop of the Capitol Records Building in Los Angeles, designed to resemble a stack of discs.
+Lennon provided a voiceover as Starr's spacecraft landed on the building and Starr boarded it before taking off over the city.
+Starr, Nilsson, and Keith Moon were among the cast, along with a forty-foot robot named 'Gort' placed on the building.
 During this period Starr became romantically involved with Lynsey de Paul.
 He played tambourine on a song she wrote and produced for Vera Lynn, "Don't You Remember When", and he inspired another De Paul song, "If I Don't Get You the Next One Will", which she described as being about revenge after he missed a dinner appointment with her because he was asleep in his office.

 Starr founded the record label Ring O' Records in 1975.
 The company signed eleven artists and released fifteen singles and five albums between 1975 and 1978, including works by David Hentschel, Graham Bonnet and Rab Noakes.
 The commercial impact of Starr's own career diminished over the same period, however, although he continued to record and remained a familiar celebrity presence.
 Speaking in 2001, he attributed this downward turn to his "[not] taking enough interest" in music, saying of himself and friends such as Nilsson and Keith Moon: "We weren't musicians dabbling in drugs and alcohol; now we were junkies dabbling in music."
 Starr, Nilsson and Moon were members of a drinking club, the Hollywood Vampires.